Percona-Lab/percona-docstreamer/faq.md

 ---

 ## Q: Can I migrate from a non sharded DocumentDB cluster to a sharded MongoDB cluster?
-**A:** Yes, please note that docStreamer does not perform sharding setup operations (such as enableSharding or shardCollection).
-You must configure the sharding topology manually before starting the migration.

-Recommended Workflow:

-1. Pre-Create and Shard: Before starting the migration, manually create your target databases and collections, and enable sharding with your desired shard keys.
-2. Start Migration: When docStreamer starts, it will detect that the collections already exist and skip the creation step.
-3. Data Loading: The tool will insert data through the mongos router, allowing MongoDB to automatically distribute the documents across shards based on your pre-configured setup.
+**A:** Yes. docStreamer now fully automates sharding.
+You only need to define the namespace and shard key in the sharding section of your config.yaml.
+The tool will enable sharding, create the shard-key index, perform pre-splitting, and distribute chunks across shards automatically.

 ---